-In 2018, Emanuel Synagogue is celebrating its 80th anniversary, a vastly expanded organisation from its first service led by Rabbi Herman Sanger from Melbourne in 1938 when it was founded as The Congregation of the Temple Emanuel, a progressive synagogue.
+In 2018, Emanuel Synagogue celebrated its 80th anniversary, a vastly expanded organisation from its first service led by Rabbi Herman Sanger from Melbourne in 1938 when it was founded as The Congregation of the Temple Emanuel, a progressive synagogue.
 In its first year, the synagogue not only ran Shabbat services, but also began a Hebrew and Religion School, a youth group and a women's guild.

 The congregation has had stable leadership from its rabbis, all of whom have been long serving.
 Rabbi Max Schenk, originally from the US, served the community from 1938-1948, overseeing the construction of the original building in 1941, one of the few synagogues being built in the world as so many were being destroyed in Europe.
 A visionary, Rabbi Schenk was an ardent Zionist, establishing the connection between our community and Israel from that time forward.

 Rabbi Rudi Brasch succeeded Rabbi Schenk, serving the congregation from 1949-1979; Rabbi Brasch was a noted scholar who came from Germany and authored many books on Judaism.
 He was highly committed to interfaith work, which has also been a core concern of the synagogue from that time until now.
 Rabbi Brasch understood the importance of music for a spiritual synagogue service.
 The choir under Werner Baer was considered one of the finest in the land, and this commitment to world class music remains part of Emanuel’s identity.
 In 1952, Cantor Michael Deutsch joined the clergy team, and was the heart and soul of the Emanuel community for over 50 years, not only for his magnificent voice, but also his guiding three generations through significant moments in their lives.